Captnfresh/ProjectLemp/README.md

     If you're seeing this page, it means your PHP environment is ready to connect and interact with your MySQL server

-CONGRATULATIONS!!!!! you just complted your first LEMP web-stack in the cloud.
+CONGRATULATIONS!!!!! you just completed your first LEMP web-stack in the cloud.

 ## Challenges faced